SnailBones/forage-abq/README.md

 ### to do:

 -   adding more plants
 -   adding more images
 -   visual styling
 -   spanish translation
 -   about page
+-   loading animation
+-   improve links